-There is no question that becoming a clinician comes with a ton of complicated administrative work.
-Medical billing in particular could be a tedious process, with claim submission, management, and tracking, especially if you have to rely heavily on paper documents rather than an electronic health records system (EHR).
-Even if you have an EHR, you may still be using a separate Practice Management System (PMS) for billing.
-This means that all of your patient records and billing information are easily accessible from one platform, without having to switch back and forth between EHR and PMS.
+Medical billing in particular can be a tedious process, with claim submission, management, and tracking, especially if you have to rely heavily on paper documents rather than an electronic health records system (EHR).
+Even if you have an EHR, you may still be using a separate system for billing.
+One system should do it all.
+This means that all of your patient records and billing information are easily accessible from one platform, without having to switch back and forth between systems or applications.

 Integrated billing will enhance the productivity and workflow of your practice so that all administrative tasks can be managed from a single, cost-effective system.
 You will save a great deal of time not having to enter data twice, worry about typos, or manually fax or make copies of documents like billing sheets.
 With the time you save, you will be able to greatly improve your quality of care for your clients and be truly transparent in the management of your practice.
 Among a few EHR providers who offer this feature, we can recommend Zoobook Systems as one with extensive experience in integrating with various billing companies.